isomerpages/nparks-heritagetrees/_tree-profiles/Putat Laut (HT 2012 189).md

 <p>This Heritage Tree could be the largest of its kind in Singapore in terms of girth.
 The seeds of this species are used as a fish poison.
 They are crushed and thrown in water, after which the fish are stunned/die by the saponin released from the seeds and float to the surface allowing them to be harvested.</p>

+<p>This tree is dedicated to Vincent and Amanda Toh-Steckler for their contribution to the <a href="https://www.gardencityfund.gov.sg/">Garden City Fund</a>.</p>

 <p>For more information on this species, please refer to NParks Flora &amp; Fauna Web profile <a href="https://www.nparks.gov.sg/florafaunaweb/flora/2/7/2744">here</a>.</p>

 <h4><b>Gallery</b></h4>